-A more comprehensive look at employment: Employment-to-population ratios for select workers by race/ethnicity and gender, February 2020, April 2020, October 2024, and November 2024
+A more comprehensive look at employment: Employment-to-population ratios for select workers by race/ethnicity and gender, Average of same 3 months prior year, March 2026, April 2026, and May 2026

 Notes: Data are for workers ages 20 and older.
 Racial and ethnic categories are not mutually exclusive; white and Black data do not exclude Latinx workers of each race.
 Employment to population levels are labeled for February, April, and the trough in between.